RudolfGeosits/MSP430-Emulator/README.md

   - UART Serial Communication (via USCI Module)
   - GPIO Ports (LEDs and other pins)

-  The project goal is to emulate all peripherals and devices on the TIMSP430 Launchpad starter kit, to be able to run all firmware that would run on the physical device and test hardware inputs like UART or some of the other digital ports via programmable means.
+  The project goal is to emulate all peripherals and devices on the TI MSP430 Launchpad starter kit, to be able to run all firmware that would run on the physical device and test hardware inputs like UART or some of the other digital ports via programmable means.
   Then moving on to a more device agnostic end game.
 The C program is basically a server while the user interface is accessed through the browser.
 This will be put online soon.